Call Waterford Family and Cosmetic Dentistry at 910-519-1624 if you have a dental emergency.

 How can I tell if I’m experiencing a dental emergency?

-A dental emergency is anything that needs to be taken care of immediately.
+A dental emergency is any issue that requires immediate attention.
 This includes sudden pain, a knocked-out tooth, or a broken dental restoration.
 It’s always better to be safe rather than sorry.
 If you think you’re experiencing a dental emergency, call our office right away.

 How do I handle a dental emergency?

 Calling our office is the first step.
-Emergencies need to be seen as soon as possible.
+You need to address emergencies as soon as possible.
 Try to remain calm.
 Utilize over-the-counter pain medications and cold compresses for any pain or swelling.
 If a tooth or restoration has fallen out, try to recover all of the pieces to bring with you to your appointment.

 Can I go to the ER for a dental emergency?

-No. Only a licensed dentist can take care of a dental emergency.
+No. Only a licensed dentist can properly address a dental emergency.
 If there’s damage to your cheek and you need stitches, something like this can be handled at an emergency room.
-However, if there are actually issues with the teeth, this needs to be handled by a dental professional.
+However, if there are actual issues with the teeth, a dental professional needs to handle these.

-Why do dental emergencies need to be addressed quickly?
+Why do I need to address dental emergencies quickly?

 For many dental emergencies, time is of the essence.
-For instance, if a tooth is knocked out, it’s only viable for a few hours after it’s been out of your mouth.
+For instance, if you knock out a tooth, it’s only viable for a few hours after it’s been out of your mouth.
 Even a matter of minutes can make a difference when it comes to taking care of an emergency.

-Is a baby tooth getting knocked out considered an emergency?
+Is a baby tooth getting knocked out an emergency?

-A possible jaw fracture is something that should be handled by an emergency room.
+A possible jaw fracture is something that an emergency room should handle.
 A broken bone will be covered under the medical portion of your insurance, not dental.
 Jaw fractures can also be accompanied by other head trauma that may not be readily visible.

 What’s the most common dental emergency?

 Tooth pain.
 A wide variety of different things could be causing your tooth pain.
 It can be as serious as an abscess or as mild as some sensitivity to what you’re eating.
-Regardless, it needs to be properly evaluated.
+Regardless, a professional needs to evaluate it.

 Does my broken tooth have to be pulled?

 Not necessarily.
-At our office, we take steps to try to save natural tooth structure whenever possible.
+At our office, we take steps to preserve natural tooth structure whenever possible.
 Fixes like a dental crown or tooth bonding are possibilities.
 The dentist will determine the best course of action to proceed with.

 Schedule a Dental Appointment